NCERT Exemplar Class 11 Biology Solutions Chapter 14 Respiration in Plants

 Answer:

 Pyruvic acid is formed in the process of glycolysis due to the breakdown of glucose which takes place in the cytoplasm of the cell.
-This process also involves partial oxidation of glucose molecules known as the EMP pathway.
+This process also involves the partial oxidation of glucose molecules known as the EMP pathway.
 The important steps involved in the process of glycolysis are as follows:

 - Phosphorylation of glucose for the production of glucose-6-phosphate